wistia/wistia-open-docs/_posts/transcripts.md

 ## Select Your Video

-{% post_image hashed_id: '6cd1849af804ba034c02a86dbc7dc1e68ff102bb', class: 'center' %}
+First, navigate to the video page for the video you'd like to transcribe (the page where you can play the video itself).

-First, navigate to the media page for the video you'd like to transcribe (the page where you can play the video itself).
+Under the <span class='action_menu'>Video Actions</span> menu, select the *Customize* option.

-Under the <span class='action_menu'>Video Actions</span> menu, select the *Captions* option.
+{% post_image hashed_id: '18aaa114cfb74eeccf002eaf18ec07f40b530ccf', class: 'center' %}

-{% post_image hashed_id: '8c9d8d35d7d4fe4e5ff536c519ce42cf5c6ca44e', class: 'center' %}
+From the *Customize Panel*, select the *Captions* settings area.

-Selecting *Captions* launches a dialogue box for pricing and ordering your transcription.
+{% post_image hashed_id: 'b1909f6eb16dba8bd49786323e2d34c1d459b5b8', class: 'float_right', width: 300 %}

-* If you'd like to have us create the transcript for your video, select the <span class="faux_button">PURCHASE TRANSCRIPT</span> option.
+* If you'd like to have us create the transcript for your video, select the *Order Captions* option.
 The transcription should be ready within five business days.
-* If you already have an [SRT file](http://en.wikipedia.org/wiki/SubRip) ready to upload, select the <span class="faux_button">UPLOAD .SRT</span> option.
+* If you already have an [SRT file](http://en.wikipedia.org/wiki/SubRip) ready to upload, select the *Upload SRT* option.

 Either way, you can use the single transcription to create an interactive transcript OR to add closed captioning to your video.